2nd Saturdays, October 2018 - June 2019

 Three invited experts from outside our field of psychology-- a physician who studies neuro-aesthetics, a museum director who is immersed in contemporary art, and a priest who explores spiritual experience—will offer their perspectives on beauty.
 Each presenter will meet one time with us, and then in the following two months without the presenter, participants will read and discuss supplemental material to widen and deepen our grasp of this mercurial topic.

-Dr. Bruce Miller holds the A.W. and Mary Margaret Clausen Distinguished Professorship in Neurology at UC San Francisco where he directs the Memory and Aging Center.
+Bruce Miller, MD holds the A.W. and Mary Margaret Clausen Distinguished Professorship in Neurology at UC San Francisco where he directs the Memory and Aging Center.
 He is a behavioral neurologist whose work focuses on neurodegenerative conditions.
 He is also known for his interest in the creative brain.

 Lawrence Rinder is director and chief curator of the University of California, Berkeley Art Museum and Pacific Film Archive (BAMPFA), a position he has held since 2008.
 He has held positions at the Museum of Modern Art, Walker Art Center, and the Whitney Museum of American Art.
 He was the founding director of the Wattis Institute for Contemporary Arts at California College of the Arts, San Francisco, where he also served as dean.